Living and working conditions in Slovakia

 The Education section of the Ministry of Education website provides up-to-date information on preschool education, primary education, secondary education, higher education, national education, lifelong learning, the youth, special and inclusive education, education in primary art schools, language schools, private and ecclesiastical schools and other areas of education.

 A list of nursery schools, primary schools and primary art schools can be found on the websites of each city.
-A list of universities and other higher-education institutions can be found in the ‘Universities’ section of the Ministry of Education website.
+A list of colleges and universities can be found on the Ministry of Education’s website under Education, Higher Education.

 In larger towns, you may also obtain information from municipal information centres.